Professor Christy Cheung

 - (852) 3411 2102

-Christy is the Principal Investigator and Co-Principal Investigator of over 25 research grants (including General Research Fund, UGC Additional Funding for Teaching and Learning Related Initiatives, Joint Research Fund from National Natural Science Foundation of China, Faculty Research Grant, and etc.) totally over HK$12 million.
-Her academic leadership roles including being the Editor-in-Chief of Internet Research – an SSCI journal with an impact factor of 4.708 in 2019.
-She has also served in many different Senior Editor and Associate Editor roles for several major IS journals, including Decision Support Systems, European Journal of Information Systems, Information & Management, Information Systems Journal, and others.
-She is the award recipient of “Excellence in Reviewing” Honorable Mention in the Journal of Association of Information Systems 2018.
 She is the President of the Association for Information Systems (AIS-Hong Kong Chapter) since 2017.
 She has served as Conference Chair and Track Chair in leading IS conferences (e.g., ICIS, ECIS, AMCIS, and PACIS).
-She has also been invited to give keynote speech, panel discussion, and invited seminars in Canada, China, Denmark, Germany, Portugal, Taiwan, and the United States.
-Since 2011, she has supervised three PhD students at HKBU.
-They have graduated and are now placed at Durham University (UK), NEOMA Business School (France), and Northumbria University (UK).
+She has also been invited to give keynote speeches, panel discussions, and invited seminars in Canada, China, Denmark, Finland, Germany, Portugal, Taiwan, and the United States.
+Since 2011, she has supervised three Ph.D. students at HKBU.
+They have graduated and are now placed at Durham University (UK), University of Auckland (New Zealand), and Northumbria University (UK).

-Professor Christy Cheung has been working on a sustainable research programme, “Technology Use and Well-Being”, comprising a series of projects and papers aligned with her research and teaching interests.
+Christy has been working on a sustainable research programme comprising a series of projects and papers aligned with her research and teaching interests.
+Her research works can be classified into IT and User Behaviour, Responsible Use of IT, and IT and Societal Implications.

-In addition to the research programme on technology use and well-being, Professor Cheung has been working on research related to electronic word-of-mouth communication, e-commerce and social commerce, adaptive and maladaptive use of technologies in the workplace, and mobile health.
+In addition to the three main research interests, Christy has been working on research related to electronic word-of-mouth communication, and e-commerce, and social commerce.

 - RGC Senior Research Fellow (研資局高級研究學者) 2020/21